awantoch/beemflow/README.md

 > Deploy automation → Learn & optimize your favorite business → Build trust → Acquire with creative financing & retire a deserving business owner.

+Here's the thing: while everyone's debating UBI and government handouts, we're building the tools to **own shit**.
+Real businesses.
+Real assets.
+Real income streams that compound forever.

+Every workflow you automate teaches you how a business actually works.
+Every process you optimize builds trust with the owner.
+Every efficiency you create makes acquisition financing easier.

 We're building the infrastructure for the largest generational wealth transfer in history.
 One workflow at a time.

 ---